1975 French Open – Men's singles

 Defending champion Björn Borg defeated Guillermo Vilas in the final, 6–2, 6–3, 6–4 to win the men's singles tennis title at the 1975 French Open.
 It was his second French Open title and second major title overall.

+The first two rounds of the tournament were played as best-of-three sets, while the last five rounds were played as best-of-five sets.

 Seeds

 The seeded players are listed below.
 Björn Borg was the champion; others show the round in which they were eliminated.